Beacon-Heart/Heart_Beacon/README.md

-VISION STATEMENT: Standing on the shoulders of giants:

-We can synchronize ourselves in time-space for common goals e.g., code an equitable, distributed programmable economy among trade federations
+VISION STATEMENT: Standing on the shoulders of giants: We can synchronize ourselves in time-space for shared goals e.g., code an equitable, distributed programmable economy among trade federations

 GOAL: cooperate and graduate within a federated, distributed system of systems supporting a distributed, equitable, Eco-sustainable, and programmable global Economic framework.